jb08/hw7/README.md

 Then `current` will be a shared pointer to each node in turn in the body of the loop.

-### The sentinel trick
+### The dummy node trick

 You may find that removal of elements involves some tricky corner cases, because to remove a node you need access to the precessor node.
 But the first node in the list doesn’t have a predecessor node, which makes it a special case.

-Alternatively, you can maintain a *sentinel node*—an extra node at the beginning (or end) of the list that doesn’t carry any meaningful data but makes sure that every real node has a predecessor (or successor).
-(The node would probably store the empty string, but that doesn’t mean the empty string is always in your set—the sentinel node’s element isn’t considered part of the set.)
+Alternatively, you can maintain a *dummy node*—an extra node at the beginning (or end) of the list that doesn’t carry any meaningful data but makes sure that every real, non-dummy node has a predecessor (or successor).
+(The dummy node would probably store the empty string, but that doesn’t mean the empty string is always in your set—the dummy node’s element isn’t considered part of the set.)
 This makes it easier to treat the first node uniformly, since you can now do removal by finding the node whose successor contains the element to be removed, and then remove the successor node.

-Of course, to iterate through all the real nodes, it’s necessary to skip the initial sentinel node:
+Of course, to iterate through all the real nodes, it’s necessary to skip the initial dummy node:

     for (auto current = p->next; current != nullptr; current = current->next)

+You can also, of course, iterate over all but the last node (*i.e.,* iterate over the predecessors of the non-dummy nodes):

+    for (auto current = p; current->next != nullptr; current = current->next)

 ## Grading